jlatta23/LookupCompanyRevenue/README.md

 # Conclusion
 The main goal of this project was to get experience building a real-world website.
 I did everything myself and learned a lot about web development, database scaling, ad markets, SEO, and marketing.

-I ended up shutting down the website because the data was getting more stale everyday -- I was using PPP data from 2020.
+I ended up shutting down the website because the data was getting more stale everyday -- I was using PPP data from 2020 -- and wanted to make sure I wasn't grossly misrepresnting someone's business.